 Not every brand is going to produce dog food for German Shepherds specifically.
 In fact, most brands don’t.
 However, both Royal Canin and Eukanuba produce high-quality dog foods that are formulated specifically for the breed.

 Many "natural" brands like Blue Buffalo or Blue Wilderness will have a formulation that is good for large breeds.
 These will usually have a good ratio of carbs to fat to the protein that will keep a shepherd strong and healthy, even if the formula isn’t just for German Shepherds.

 It all depends on the country where you live.
-In my country, there is no Blue Buffalo, Blue Wilderness, etc. I've mostly used Royal Canin and Eukanuba.
+In my country, there is no Blue Buffalo, Blue Wilderness, etc. I've have mostly used Royal Canin and Eukanuba.

 Dry Dog Food or Wet Dog Food